tomathosauce/paradox.js/README.md

 ### TODO

-1. Improve `convertTimestamp` function.
-2. Add support for "Time" data type by writing `convertTime` function.
-3. Test all data types.
+1. Test all data types.
-4. Write a function that can make a query to the database
+2. Write a function that can make a query to the database
-5. Write a function that converts a table into `.csv` format.
+3. Write a function that converts a table into `.csv` format.
-6. If possible, improve perfomance and maybe do some refactoring.
+4. If possible, improve perfomance and maybe do some refactoring.

 ***